-There are three main Ethernet labs deliverables:
+There are three main sprints:

-- 1. Implement a Hub & Switch
+- 1. Implement an Ethernet switch

-- 2. Implement ARP
+- 2. Implement the ARP protocol

-- 3. Implement a Router
+- 3. Implement an IPv4 router

-The Hub is not graded and serves as a quick warm-up.
-The Switch is not required for students in BTI 3022.
+Today, we will implement a hub, which serves as a quick warm-up.
+The switch is not required for students in BTI 3022.